material-foundation/material-remixer-ios/README.md

   _bgColorVariable = nil;
 }
 ~~~

-Make sure you hold on to the variables you create, otherwise they will get removed automatically.
+Remember, the Remixer overlay displays all variables that are currently being used by your app.
+If you see variables that should've disappeared once you navigated somewhere else, check that you're only using a weak reference in your update blocks.

-### 5. Refine their values
+### 6. Refine their values

-Run the app and swipe up with 3 fingers (or 2 if you're using the simulator).
-This will trigger the Remixer overlay.
-From here you can see the variables your app is currently using, and the controls that let you refine their values.
+To trigger the in-app Remixer panel run the app and swipe up with 3 fingers (or 2 if you're using the simulator).
+From here you can see the controls for the variables that are currently in use.

 > You can also trigger this overlay from code using `[RMXRemixer openPanel|`.